Carlingford

 Carlingford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure projects.
-AreaSearch has identified a total of 25 such projects that could impact the area.
-Notable among these are the upgrades to Carlingford West Public School and Cumberland High School, The Carling development by Meriton, the upgrade of Pennant Hills Road and North Rocks Road, and the Carlingford Precinct Public Domain Plan & Parklands Development.
-The following list details those projects deemed most relevant.
+A total of 25 projects have been identified by AreaSearch as likely to impact the area.
+These include upgrades to Carlingford West Public School and Cumberland High School, The Carling development by Meriton, upgrades to Pennant Hills Road and North Rocks Road, and the Carlingford Precinct Public Domain Plan & Parklands Development.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.